Laying Of Sewer Pipes

 All the sewer pipes are generally laid starting from their outfall end towards their starting.
-The laying of a new sewer consists of the following 9 steps:
+The laying of new sewer pipes consists of the following 9 steps:

 1. Marking Of The Alignment

 The center line of the sewer is marked along the road with a theodolite and invert tap.
-It may be marked either by reference line or with the help of sight rail.
-The position of manhole is also marked.
+It may be marked either by the reference line or with the help of the sight rail.
+The position of the manhole is also marked.

 2. Excavation Of Trench

-After marking of the centre line of the sewer, the excavation of trench is started.
-The excavation may be carried out either by manual labor or by machines like power shovels, track excavators etc.
+After marking the center line of the sewer, the excavation of the trench is started.
+The excavation may be carried out either by manual labor or by machines like power shovels, track excavators, etc.

-The width of the trench at the bottom is generally kept 15 cm more than the dia of sewer pipe.
-At the point of sewer joint, the width of trench is made 60 cm for a length of 60 cm.
-The invert level is fixed by boning rod.
+The width of the trench at the bottom is generally kept 15 cm more than the dia of the sewer pipe.
+At the point of sewer joint, the width of the trench is made 60 cm for a length of 60 cm.
+The invert level is fixed by the boning rod.

 3. Timbering Of The Trench